barnwalp/Notes/Python OOP 2. Class variable.md

 ```
 This is also worth mentioning that self will allow any subclass to override
 that constant.
-Example where using self to access class variable does not make sense
+Example, where using self to access class variable does not make sense
 ```python
 class Employee:
     num_of_emps = 0